garrandall/popular-music-data/tracks/ooh-baby-baby-linda-ronstadt.md

 And in the game I lost you
 What a price to pay
 I'm crying
-Ooh baby baby
+Ohbaby baby
-Ooh baby baby
+Ohbaby baby

 Mistakes, I've know I've made a few
 But I'm only human
 You've made mistakes too
 I'm crying
-Ooh baby baby
+Ohbaby baby
-Ooh baby baby
+Ohbaby baby

 I'm just about at
 The end of my rope